Well-posedness of non-autonomous transport equation on metric graphs: Introduction

 This paper is structured as follows.
 The first section consists of a reminder on some notions from graph theory as well as of the definition and some results on general non-autonomous abstract Cauchy problems and associated evolution families.
-We also present our non-autonomous transport problem on a metric graph and re-write it in an operator theoretical context.
-In section \ref{sec:ConstDom} we consider non-autonomous operators $A(t)$ with a common constant domain $\dom( A(t)) \equiv \dom$.
-Acquistapace and Terreni \cite{AT1984} considered operators of this kind but their results are not applicable in our situation since they assume the generation of analytic semigroups which cannot be the case here.
+In the second section we present our non-autonomous transport problem on a metric graph and rewrite it in an operator theoretical context.
+We first consider non-autonomous operators $A(t)$ with a common time-independent domain {$\dom( A(t)) \equiv \dom$}.
+Acquistapace and Terreni \cite{AT1984} studied operators of this kind but their results are not applicable in our situation since they assume the generation of analytic semigroups which is not our case.
 We can however apply the results by Kato \cite{K1953}.
-We also state some known stability results that apply for the periodic case.
 In section \ref{nonaut} we treat the general case in which the operators $A(t)$ do not necessarily share a common domain.
-We will obtain the aimed evolution family as a composition of the translation and the multiplication semigroup, whereby the multiplication semigroup will be constructed by the known solution semigroups of the autonomous case using the results by T.~Graser \cite{G1997} on unbounded operator multipliers.
+We will obtain the aimed for evolution family as a composition of the translation and the multiplication semigroup, whereby the multiplication semigroup will be constructed by the known solution semigroups of the autonomous case using the results by T.~Graser \cite{G1997} on unbounded operator multipliers.
 In order to determine the domain of the generator of the evolution semigroup we will follow the approach via the extrapolation spaces as presented by R.~Nagel, G.~Nickel and S.~Romanelli \cite{NNR1996}.
 Here we will make use of the fact that in our case the extrapolated operators share a common extrapolation space.